Laf111/CEMU-Batch-Framework/README.md

 ## The main purpose of BatchFW is:

-- Handle more than one user/save and for Wii-U owners, sync CEMU with the Wii-U (accounts, saves);
+- Handle more than one user/save and for Wii-U owners : install online files, sync saves between CEMU with the Wii-U;

 - Making easier the installation of many versions of CEMU to launch your games (keeping as stable as possible for your games and your rig);